jamesoguntebi/AS_LeaseLib/README.md

     1. Add 'Show warning' protection to the entire Config sheet except the value column.

-4. Open the Script Editor.
-'Tools' -> 'Script Editor'

-5. Title the Script the same as the Spreadsheet

-6. Note that there is an onOpen().
-Manually run it.
-This will prompt to approve permissions.
-You may have to run it again after accepting permissions.

-7. Go to Apps Script [My Executions](https://script.google.com/home/executions) page and see the most recent logs for onOpen.
-Ensure the script id was registered.
+4. In any other sheet, like the template, open the OgunBank menu and select the option to register a new sheet.
+Paste in the spreadsheet ID of the new sheet.

-8. Wait for the first valid email, label it correctly, and brace yourself.
+5. Wait for the first valid email, label it correctly, and brace yourself.

-9. Consider babysitting the first execution just to ensure it works properly.
+6. Consider babysitting the first execution just to ensure it works properly.